 Whatever your choice, make sure that your herbs which will thrive for the long haul.
-If you live in a warm and sunny place, thyme is the great choice as it can survive with a little amount of water.
+If you live in a warm and sunny place, thyme is an excellent choice as it can survive with a little amount of water.
 If you’re in an area where there’s little to no sunshine, chives, parsley, and cilantro are your go-to herbs.

 The top of the spiral can be for those that need a lot of sunlight like lavender, oregano, and sage.
-The middle of the spiral can be reserved for those that need a slightly moist soil and little sunlight like coriander.
+The middle of the spiral can be reserved for those that need slightly moist soil and little sunlight like coriander.
 Lastly, the bottom part can be for herbs that thrive in wet and shady areas like the ones mentioned earlier.

-While herbs are low maintenance, keep in mind that this is still gardening and gardening requires effort.
-You may be tempted to plant so many herbs at the same time but be practical and make sure that you will be able to continuously dedicate time to take care of your herbs continuously.
+While herbs are low maintenance, keep in mind that this is still gardening, and gardening requires effort.
+You may be tempted to plant so many herbs at the same time but be practical and make sure that you will be able to dedicate time to take care of your herbs continuously.

 Adding compost to your soil can help provide the necessary nutrients for the herbs to grow.
-Avoid using manure which has high nitrogen content that reduces the flavor of the herbs.
+Avoid using manure, which has high nitrogen content that reduces the flavor of the herbs.
 Use organic and natural fertilizers free of toxins to keep the herbs healthy for consumption.

-Keep in mind that different herbs thrive in different soil conditions.
+Keep in mind that different herbs thrive in varied soil conditions.
 For example, mint and parsley need moist soil while rosemary, sage, and thyme can do well with very little water.
 When you start to plant, consider the appropriate spacing for each herb.
-Allowing some room for each herb to grow won’t crowd the other herbs.
+Allowing some room for each grass to grow won’t crowd the other them.

 You can grow herbs that you frequently use or plan to use for cooking.
 It would be useless to plant and harvest herbs that you won’t be using just for the sake of planting.
-Other commonly grown herbs are rosemary which can be used for added flavor on roasts and grills, while thyme is used for any kind of meat (poultry, chicken, beef, lamb, fish) or as a seasoning for vegetables.
+Other commonly grown herbs are rosemary, which can be used for added flavor on roasts and grills, while thyme is used for any meat (poultry, chicken, beef, lamb, fish) or as a seasoning for vegetables.